metabarcoding/obitools4-doc/content/docs/cookbook/ecoprimers/_index.md

 gcc -g  -O5 -m64 -o ecoPrimers ecoprimer.o -LlibecoPCR -Llibecoprimer -Llibthermo -L/usr/local/lib -lecoprimer -lecoPCR -lthermo -lz -lm
 ```

-You can now copy the `ecoPrimers' executable to a directory that is part of your PATH environment variable.
+You can now copy the `ecoPrimers` executable to a directory that is part of your `PATH` environment variable.
 You can use the following command to list all these directories.
-On my computer the result is
+For example, the result is:

 ```bash
 for p in $path; do echo $p; done | sort -u